Franck115/NTM-Assembly/README.md

 This example will guide you through the steps involved in the assembly of a genome using the trycycler tool.

-for this example, we will use the read "ccs-1968-01179-m64105_201212_035942.Q20.fastq.gz" make sure it is present in your directory and all necessary tools has been installed.
+For this example, we will use the read "ccs-1968-01179-m64105_201212_035942.Q20.fastq.gz".
+Make sure it is present in your directory and all necessary tools has been installed.
-Read the readme file to see the tools needed and their use
+Check the readme file to see the tools needed and their use

 activate your conda environment with
 ```bash